Business

 Slack: SaaS pricing model template

-Example of Slack pricing model
+Slack example of SaaS pricing model

 2. Tiered SaaS pricing model